LearnWeb3DAO/Defi-Exchange/README.md

   npm run dev
   ```

-Your whitelist dapp should now work without errors 🚀
+Your Exchange dapp should now work without errors 🚀

+## Push your Code to Github

+Make sure you push all your code to github before moving to the next step of deployment

 ---